Doomguy: Doom and Doom II

 For Doom, Doom II, and Final Doom (1996), Doomguy's face is seen in the game's HUD, where he is shown as a white male with blue eyes and light brown hair in a buzz cut.
 Doomguy’s face displays a stern glare, and his eyes constantly dart left and right.
 Upon the player taking damage, the face provides feedback with an angered reaction, and the tilt of his face indicates the direction he has been attacked from.
 As the player’s health drops, Doomguy’s face also becomes increasingly bloodied and disheveled.
 Doomguy grins upon picking up a new weapon, and the most emotional face is seen when the player suffers 20 hit points or more taken away during a single attack, whereupon the HUD is supposed to show a shocked face.
-However, this behavior is actually broken in the original versions of Doom, Doom II and Final Doom, as said expression only shows if the player heals 20 health during the period a large amount of damage was taken.
-It is fixed in most fan-made source ports made for the game, but most still allow the player to re-enable the broken "ouch face" functionality.
-The "ouch face" would later be reused in Doom RPG, appearing whenever the Marine is attacked from behind.
+However, this behavior is actually broken in the original versions of Doom, Doom II and Final Doom, as said expression only shows if the player heals 20 health during the period a large amount of damage was taken; several third-party Doom source ports have corrected this bug.
 In Doom 64 (1997), Doomguy has a slightly modified green armor with black highlights, a black helmet with an antenna, and a blue visor.
-In Wolfenstein RPG (2008), it is hinted that the Doom 64 Marine is a descendant of William "B.J."
-Blazkowicz, to whom the Marine's helmetless look in the original games bears a striking similarity.
-In a reference to the Marine's confrontation with the Cyberdemon, when Blazkowicz defeats the "Harbinger of Doom", the creature states that he will return in the future to confront his descendants.

 Doom 3 and Resurrection of Evil

 In Doom 3 (2004), an alternate version of the Doomguy appears as the protagonist.
 He wears green armor with exposed arms, his facial features are not concealed, his muscular build is less exaggerated, and he has thick black hair.
 During the game, the character can interact with several characters, most of whom, like Sergeant Kelly, give the player some briefing regarding his mission.
-The character remains silent throughout and is portrayed as tough and fearless in the game's cut scenes, generally only glaring at the demons he sees; when he discovers the towering Cyberdemon for the game's final battle, however, he steps back in fear.
+The character remains silent throughout and is portrayed as tough and fearless in the game's cut scenes, generally only glaring at the demons he sees; when he discovers the towering Cyberdemon for the game's final battle, however, he steps back in fear and mouths a curse word.

-The Marine in the expansion Doom 3: Resurrection of Evil (2005) is a different character than the Doomguy in Doom 3, being an older-looking and somewhat more heavyset combat engineer with a dark brush cut who wears pale blue armor.
+The Marine in the expansion Doom 3: Resurrection of Evil (2005) is a different character than the Doomguy in Doom 3, being an older-looking and somewhat more heavyset and weather-beaten combat engineer with a dark brush cut who wears pale blue armor.
 This character is also shown to take enjoyment out of using the demonic powers available in the game, as cutscenes show him grinning with glee upon discovering the Artifact.